 Unprecedented in size and scope, it’s regarded as the most important natural history museum to open in America in more than a century.
 Billed as the “largest, most immersive fish and wildlife attraction in the world,” the Springfield tourist magnet is larger than the Smithsonian’s Museum of Natural History in Washington, D.C.
 It is home to more than 35,000 live fish, mammals, reptiles, amphibians and birds representing some 800 species.
-The $300 million, not-for-profit brain child of Johnny Morris, founder/CEO of Bass Pro Shops and noted conservationist, is adjacent to Bass Pro’s headquarters and flagship store.
+The $300 million, not-for-profit brain child of Johnny Morris, founder/CEO of Bass Pro Shops and noted conservationist, is adjacent to Bass Pro’s headquarters and flagship store in Springfield.

-The aquarium’s Great Oceans Hall, a circular, 300,000-gallon habitat that stretches from floor to ceiling, teems with slippery species, including zebra sharks, leopard rays and sea turtles.
+The Wonders of Wildlife National Museum and Aquarium’s Great Oceans Hall, a circular, 300,000-gallon habitat that stretches from floor to ceiling, teems with slippery species, including zebra sharks, leopard rays and sea turtles.
 Guests marvel at the living bait ball (shown at left) and Great Barrier Reef, a towering saltwater tank with Maori wrasse, potato cod and other reef fish.
 The brave can pop their heads into a plexiglass bubble in the piranha aquarium and traverse an underwater tunnel through a tank of “river monsters.”
 The Shipwreck Reef exhibit recreates a decommissioned ship intentionally sunk by Morris off the coast of Florida to jumpstart reef growth and provide critical habitat for saltwater marine life.
 The sunken wreck is home to eels, lobsters, goliath grouper and other species.

 Besides Wonders of Wildlife’s aquarium adventure, the separate admission Wildlife Galleries immerse guests in dioramas and the greatest collection of record-setting game animals (taxidermy specimens) ever assembled.
 The 4-D dioramas use special effects and elaborate, hand-painted murals, plus sights and sounds from exotic locations, to recreate habitats such as an African savannah with elephants, giraffes, rhinos, crocodiles and zebras.

 St. Louis-based PGAV Destinations, the firm chosen to design the 125,000-square-foot project, has been involved in the design of exhibits at many of the nation’s top aquatic attractions, including the Georgia Aquarium, South Carolina Aquarium, Discovery Cove and SeaWorld.
-The facility will be operated by Dubai-based zoOceanarium Group, one of the world’s leading development and operations companies for wildlife-focused science centers, aquariums and zoos.
+The facility is operated by Dubai-based zoOceanarium Group, one of the world’s leading development and operations companies for wildlife-focused science centers, aquariums and zoos.

 Walking through the Tropical Ocean Exhibit’s underwater tunnel, visitors come nose-to-nose with fish fluttering alongside, while sharks, rays and a rescued green sea turtle glide slowly overhead.
 The turtle, named Gertrude, was found wrapped up in a fishing line off the coast of Florida and had to have one flipper amputated.